satoved/dotfiles/README.md

     ```

 6. Start `Herd.app` and run its install process
-7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore --force && mackup uninstall --force`
 8. Restart your computer to finalize the process

 Your Mac is now ready to use!